Introduction

 • An internet-facing server is any server that is directly accessible over the internet.

-• An internet-facing service is any service that is directly accessible over the internet, including those sitting behind a perimeter firewall (i.e. an online service).
+• An online service is any service that is directly accessible over the internet, including those sitting behind a perimeter firewall.
 For example, a web portal, a cloud service or a network device (such as a firewall or VPN concentrator).

-• Examples of internet-facing services that processes, stores or communicates an organisation’s non-sensitive data can include web hosting services (such as GovCMS) or social media platforms (such as Facebook, Twitter, YouTube, LinkedIn and Instagram).
+• Examples of online services that process, store or communicate an organisation’s non-sensitive data can include web hosting services (such as GovCMS) or social media platforms (such as Facebook, Instagram, LinkedIn, YouTube and X).

 Does ASD provide a list of approved products for implementing the Essential Eight?